valterlej/zsarcap/README.md

 ## **Summary**

-This repository contains the implementation for the paper "Tell me what you see: A zero-shot action recognition method based on natural language descriptions" [ArXiv link](https://arxiv.org/abs/2112.09976).
+This repository contains the implementation for the paper "Tell me what you see: A zero-shot action recognition method based on natural language descriptions" [Multimedia Tools and Applications](https://doi.org/10.1007/s11042-023-16566-5).

 As shown in Figure 1, several captioning models (called observers) watch the videos and provide a sentence description.
 These descriptions are projected onto a semantic space shared with textual descriptions for each action class.